POETSII/tinsel/README.md

   * **Custom accelerators**.
 Groups of Tinsel cores called tiles can include custom accelerators written in SystemVerilog.

-For futher background, see our [FPL 2019 paper](doc/fpl-2019-paper.pdf) about Tinsel.
+This repository also includes a prototype high-level vertex-centric programming API for Tinsel, called [POLite](#8-polite-api).

 ## 2. High-Level Structure

-A prototype POETS hardware architecture is under construction, consisting of 56 DE5-Net FPGA boards connected in a 2D mesh topology (higher dimensions are supported but have not yet been explored).
+A prototype POETS hardware architecture has been constructed, consisting of 56 DE5-Net FPGA boards connected in a 2D mesh topology (with the possibility of moving to 3D in future).
 Each group of 7 FPGAs resides in a separate *POETS box*, and there are 8 boxes in total.
 One FPGA in each box serves as a *PCI Express bridge board* connecting a modern PC to the remaining six FPGA *worker boards*.

 The following diagrams are illustrative of a Tinsel system running on the POETS cluster.
 The system is highly-parameterised, so the